-Join our all women’s AIARE Level 2 in conjunction with the Silverton Avalanche School to learn the key elements of making sound decisions while traveling in avalanche terrain from some the most experienced women guides and instructors in the industry.
+Join our all women’s Recreational Level 2 in conjunction with the Silverton Avalanche School to learn the key elements of making sound decisions while traveling in avalanche terrain from some the most experienced women guides and instructors in the industry.

 We know that women excel at learning in a supportive, fun atmosphere where they can ask questions, have a voice and engage with other women who are passionate about the outdoors.
 Fun always plays a huge part in all of our programs and it’s a fact that we learn more when we’re enjoying ourselves.

-The AIARE Level 2 is now a 3-day program that provides backcountry leaders and aspiring snow professionals the opportunity to advance their avalanche knowledge and decision making skills.
+The Rec Level 2 is now a 3-day program that provides backcountry leaders and aspiring snow professionals the opportunity to advance their avalanche knowledge and decision making skills.
 The Level 2 builds from the introductory avalanche hazard management model introduced in the Level 1 and adds to it the evaluation of factors critical to stability evaluation.

 This course is based out of the St Paul Lodge in the beautiful San Juan mountains.
 Food and accommodation are all inclusive in the fee.
 Being immersed in the mountains allows for more field time and an intimate interaction with the snow environment.

 The Recreational Level 2 is a three-day course for those who have taken an Rec 1 and Avalanche Rescue and have had at least a year of backcountry travel experience.
 The Rec 2 provides backcountry leaders the opportunity to advance their avalanche knowledge and decision making skills.
 For those who have not taken the Avalanche Rescue Course, the Level 2 certificate will be issued after completion of the 1-day Rescue Course.